 Likewise, it’s not just smooth sailing for you either, as you’ll be adjusting to a new situation and getting to know your new little family member.
 During the first 48 hours with a new puppy, we recommend you stay home, so you can spend as much time as possible bonding with your little companion.
 If possible, work from home or take a few days off to help your new puppy adjust to its forever home.
 Surely, you both will value this one-on-one time and bonding experience.

-Additionally, for the first week with a new puppy, create a calm and quiet environment in your home.
+Additionally, from the first night with a new puppy you should create a calm and quiet environment in your home.
 Not only will this greatly reduce stress and overstimulation by sounds and sights, your puppy will need lots of rest and sleep in a supportive environment.
 After all, they’re still just babies.

 So, now that we’ve covered the basics, let’s go over the most important things to keep in mind during the first night with a new puppy.